sndpchatterjee07/SoftwareSetupDocs/nodejs-mysql-connector/README.md

-2. Create a new `Node.js` project under the desired directory in this repository.
+2. Create a new `Node.js` project under the desired directory and run the following command.

  ```
  npm init